 Early on, Philo struggled to keep up with rival services when it came to device support.
 For a long time, the Roku platform was the only way to watch the service on a TV, meaning you needed either a Roku TV or one of the company’s streaming boxes or streaming sticks.
 Things have changed however, and now Philo is also available on the Apple TV and , including the Fire TV Cube.
 There’s also an app specifically for Android TV users.

 During our time testing Philo, we watched the service on every supported platform, and the picture quality was good no matter which we chose.
 The picture is slightly softer-looking than either PlayStation Vue or Sling TV, but not as much as we have experienced with AT&T TV Now in the past.

 When it comes to actually navigating through available shows, the interface is mostly universal from platform to platform, with one notable exception: The only place you’ll find a traditional channel guide is on the website.
 On both the iOS and Roku versions, this is nowhere to be found.
 This may not be a bad thing, though, as the guide feels a bit like an afterthought and is somewhat awkward to navigate when compared to the rest of the service’s interface.

-Finding the right streaming service isn’t an easy task, especially when you’re looking for something comprehensive, yet affordable.
-That said, if Philo offers the channels you’re looking for and you don’t mind the limited device support (we like Roku best, anyway), it’s a great option.
+Finding the right streaming service isn’t an easy task, especially when you’re looking for something comprehensive yet affordable.
+That said, if Philo offers the channels you’re looking for, it’s a great option.
 Obviously, this isn’t the streaming service for news junkies or sports fanatics, and if you’re just looking to save money, you might also consider a Netflix or Hulu subscription supplemented by a more limited (but totally free) service like Pluto TV.